 Hunger and Homelessness Action Week

 Every year during winter break, Mason closes its doors and locks the buildings.
 During this time we worship with our sending church, Church of the Apostles.
-For details about the services that will be happening during this period, contact Josh or check back here.
+For details about the services that will be happening during this period, contact one of our pastors or check the events calendar.

 Easter and Holy Week Celebrations

 The past few years, Apostles Campus Church has partnered with our sending church, Church of the Apostles, to do joint Holy Week and Easter services.
 Each year a number of Mason students participate in various Holy Week events, and usually one of the services is led largely by the Apostles Campus Church.
 A number of students and members of Apostles Campus Church have been baptized and/or confirmed over the past couple of years.
 It is always an awesome time of worship.
-Check back again for more information about what we’ll be doing in 2018.
+Check our calendar for more information.

 "The Veritas Forum is committed to courageous conversations.
 We place the historic Christian faith in dialogue with other beliefs and invite participants from all backgrounds to pursue Truth together.”